liong-t/aiap12_group1_sharing/draft2.md

 ### g) Denoising loop

-The denoising loop turns the latent noisy image into denoised latent images using the scheduler[6]
+The denoising loop turns the latent noisy image into denoised latent images using the scheduler.
+[6]

 ```
 from tqdm.auto import tqdm